‘Queen Of Curves’ Abigail Ratchford Is Pretty In Pink In Sheer, Feather Robe

 Abigail Ratchford shared a new photo to her Instagram page this weekend that her fans had nothing but love for.

 Pink seemed to be the theme of the babe’s new social media upload, which was shared on Sunday, November 17.
-The “Queen of Curves” was not only posing in the middle of a room with bright pink walls, but was rocking a seriously sexy ensemble in the color as well.
+The “Queen of Curves” was not only posing in the middle of a room with bright pink walls, but was rocking a seriously sexy ensemble in the same color as well.

 Abigail posed for the shot by sitting on an ornate metal chair with a fuzzy white cloth draped over the seat.
 She crossed one of her long, lean legs over the other, and turned her head over her shoulder to stare off into the distance rather than looking at the camera straight on.